pierrecabriere/react-authmanager/README.md

 ```

 #### `addGuard([guard])`
-Create a guard at the toolkit level, you will be able to reuse the guard just by giving its name
+Create a guard at the manager level, you will be able to reuse the guard just by giving its name

 **Parameters**
 - [`guard`] *(`Function`)* A function that returns a component or call the next function to render the default component.